Calibration of an Irradiated Prototype for the EIC Zero-Degree Calorimeter: Discussion and Conclusions

 In conclusion, the prototype tests provide strong evidence that the chosen technology is viable for the ZDC at ePIC, with radiation-induced performance degradation remaining manageable within the expected operational conditions.

 \acknowledgments

 We would like to sincerely thank Michael Sivertz and Xiaodong Jiang, as well as all the staff at the NASA Space Radiation Laboratory (NSRL), for their invaluable support; without their assistance, the test beam would not have been possible.
 We also thank Sebouh J. Paul for creating the beautiful schematic plot included in this paper.
+Sean Preins was supported by a HEPCAT fellowship from DOE award DE-SC0022313.